Dipeshpal/Jarvis_AI/README.md

 Lots of possibilities, GUI, Integrate with GPT-3, support for android, IOT, Home Automation, APIs, as pip package etc.

+### Todo list-

+5.1.
+Do some action with hand gesture.

+5.2.
+More API features

 ## FAQs for Contributors-
 1. What I can install?